PingOne

 The Add Application panel opens.

-3. In the Choose Application Type section, select OIDC Web App, and then click Save.
+3. For Application Type, select OIDC Web App and click Save.

 A screen capture of the Add applications panel showing the application types, including the option for OIDC Web App.

-4. In the application details panel, click the Configuration tab, and then click the pencil icon.
+4. In the application details panel, on the Configuration tab, click the Pencil icon.

 Example: